 36 posts tagged with "AutoConfig"

-Gunbot's AutoConfig feature allows you to define and manipulate global variables that can be shared and accessed across different jobs and filters.
-Within a custom JavaScript filter (where filterType: "custom"
+Gunbot's AutoConfig feature lets you define and manipulate global variables that can be shared across jobs and filters.
+Within a custom JavaScript filter (where filterType: "custom"), these global variables are accessible through the this.variables context object.
+This enables stateful logic that adapts based on conditions or counters set elsewhere in your AutoConfig setup.

 Target pairs with holdings using 'pairs.bag' in AutoConfig filters